-The frequency, extent, and intensity of natural disturbances in forests, such as fires (Pechony & Shindell, 2010), droughts (Clark et al., 2016; Feldpausch et al., 2016), wind damage (Patacca et al., 2023), and insect and pathogen outbreaks (Ju et al., 2015) are increasing in many forest biomes.
+The frequency, extent, and intensity of natural disturbances in forests, such as fires (Pechony & Shindell, 2010), droughts (Clark et al., 2016; Feldpausch et al., 2016), windthrow (Patacca et al., 2023), and insect and pathogen outbreaks (Ju et al., 2015) are increasing in many forest biomes.
 This increase in disturbance is largely attributable to anthropogenic climate change and altered land-use practices.
 For example, warmer and drier conditions lead to more intense droughts and fires, while intensification in land use can promote accidental fires (Barlow et al., 2020; Lapola et al., 2023).
-Warmer drier conditions can also promote insect outbreaks, while warmer and wetter conditions are linked to increased wind and pathogen disturbance (Seidl et al., 2017).
-Increases in disturbance intensity can drastically alter forest structure (Jacquet, Orazio & Jactel, 2012), reduce carbon storage (Seidl et al., 2014), and alter biodiversity (Viljur et al., 2022), representing a major challenge for forest management (Patacca et al., 2023; Lecina-Diaz et al., 2024).
+Warmer, drier conditions can also promote insect outbreaks, while warmer and wetter conditions are linked to increased wind and pathogen disturbances (Seidl et al., 2017).
+Increases in disturbance intensity can drastically change forest structure (Jacquet, Orazio & Jactel, 2012), representing a major challenge for forest management (Patacca et al., 2023; Lecina-Diaz et al., 2024).
 Therefore, understanding the impacts of these disturbances on forest biodiversity and ecosystem services is crucial for developing strategies to reduce their negative impacts (Lecina-Diaz et al., 2024).

 While the impacts of natural disturbances on aboveground forest biodiversity are well documented (Viljur et al., 2022; Lecina-Diaz et al., 2024), our understanding of threats to belowground biodiversity remains limited (Phillips et al., 2017).
 Much of the research on the impacts of global change and disturbances on belowground communities has focussed on microorganisms, while soil and litter invertebrate fauna have been studied less frequently.
 For instance, studies investigating global change impacts on soil microbes outnumber those on soil fauna by a factor of five (Zhou, Wang & Luo, 2020; Peng et al., 2022).
 This disparity is particularly striking given the extraordinary abundance and diversity of soil fauna.
-Just three taxa, nematodes (van den Hoogen et al., 2019), springtails (Potapov et al., 2023), and earthworms (Phillips et al., 2019) - have a combined global biomass 28 times higher than that of all wild terrestrial vertebrates (Bar-On, Phillips & Milo, 2018), and represent more than 30 times as many species (Pillay et al., 2022; Anthony, Bender & van der Heijden, 2023).
+Just three taxa, nematodes (van den Hoogen et al., 2019), springtails (Potapov et al., 2023), and earthworms (Phillips et al., 2019) - have an estimated combined global biomass approximately 28 times higher than that of all wild terrestrial vertebrates (Bar-On, Phillips & Milo, 2018), and represent more than 30 times as many species (Pillay et al., 2022; Anthony, Bender & van der Heijden, 2023).

-As well as being highly abundant and diverse, soil and litter invertebrate fauna perform a wide range of roles in forest ecosystems, many of which are key in determining soil properties with consequent impacts on plant communities.
-One of their most fundamental roles is in facilitating decomposition, both by physical breakdown of dead plant material and the biological mineralisation of litter, thereby converting relatively recalcitrant compounds into simpler forms and enhancing nutrient availability to plants (Wardle, 1999; Griffiths et al., 2021; Njoroge et al., 2022).
+As well as being highly abundant and diverse, soil and litter invertebrate fauna perform a wide range of functions in forest ecosystems, many of which are key in determining soil properties with consequent impacts on plant communities (Deckmyn et al., 2020).
+One of their most fundamental roles is in facilitating decomposition, both by physical breakdown of dead plant material and the microbial mineralisation of litter, thereby converting relatively complex and recalcitrant compounds into simpler, more palatable organic forms, thereby stimulating the mineralisation of essential nutrients and their availability to the plants (Wardle, 1999; Griffiths et al., 2021; Njoroge et al., 2022).
 While microorganisms carry out much of the decomposition seen in forests, experimental exclusions of invertebrate fauna indicate that they account for around 31% of total litter decomposition, underlining their significant contribution (Zeng et al., 2024; but see Kampichler & Bruckner, 2009).
 Soil fauna, particularly macrofauna such as termites and earthworms, also reshape the physical characteristics of soils by building networks of galleries and burrows that promote water infiltration, aeration, and root penetration (Bardgett & van der Putten, 2014; Nielsen, Wall & Six, 2015; Zeng et al., 2024).
 The ecological functions performed by soil fauna differ by region with macrofauna, such as termites and earthworms, dominating decomposition processes in tropical forests, while in boreal and temperate forests soil microbes and mesofauna are more important (Zeng et al., 2024).